jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (f) fish farmers and holders of spat catching permits:
   (g) persons who provide vessels for hire for the purpose of enabling persons to take fish, aquatic life, or seaweed:
   (h) persons who take fish, aquatic life, or seaweed otherwise than for the purpose of sale.
-  (i) holders of high seas fishing permits issued under section 113H:
+  (i) holders of international fishing permits issued under section 113H:
   (j) holders of exemptions granted under section 113F.

 ### 190 Accounts, records, returns, and other information